5 min read · Cost

 Quick Answers

-Usually yes — improves attic moisture and heat performance for a small per-foot premium.
+Usually yes — it improves attic moisture and heat performance for a small per-foot premium, and it's far cheaper to add while the eave is already open.

 Sources